 A good way to check this is to ask your forex broker via Live chat if they are STP or a market maker.

-2) Regulation: While checking a broker’s regulation, you should ensure that they (or a group entity) are regulated by reputed financial authorities.
+While checking a broker’s regulation, you should ensure that they (or the broker group’s entities) are regulated by reputed financial authorities.
 The top financial authorities in the world (which are also called tier-1 financial authorities) are the FCA of the UK and the ASIC of Australia.

 3) Fees: Every broker will usually have a page on which they display the typical spread that they charge for various instruments.
 You should always check the average spread for the EURUSD currency pair since it is considered the benchmark.
 You can then compare their average spread with other brokers.